Elorm-t/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Task 6 - Multiple permissions: Script adds execute permission for owner and group owner, and read
 	 		       permission for other users

+Task 7 - Everybody: Script adds execute permission to owner, group owner and other users.